 The Oregon Dungeness crab fishery is one of the few remaining state managed fisheries in the country.
 While more complicated fisheries are regulated under Federal Fisheries Management Plans (FMP’s) by regional management councils, the Dungeness crab fishery in Oregon is managed by the Oregon Department of Fish & Wildlife (ODFW) using a simple system known as the 3 S’s – Size, Sex & Season.

 Size – Only mature male crabs measuring at least 6 ¼ inches across the back of the shell are harvested.
 Undersized male crabs are returned to the ocean to insure a healthy ‘breed stock.

 Sex – ALL female crabs are released unharmed and return to the ocean floor, where they continue the mating cycle to insure healthy stocks and future harvests.

 Season – The annual harvest begins each year on December 1, when the crabs are hard-shelled, full of meat and in their prime.
 The season closes on August 14th to minimize handling so that post molt, soft-shelled crabs can fill out’ undisturbed.

-This management method has served the resource well for decades and insures that the Dungeness fishery is truly sustainable.
+This management method has served the resource well for decades and ensures that the Dungeness fishery is truly sustainable.